phuse-org/CTDasRDF/doc/DataMappingAndConversion.md

 Most `study:participatesIn` relations use *usubjid* in the IRIs because the participatesIn Objects are unique to that person.
 Examples include *InformedConsentAdult_{usubjid}* and *DemographicDataCollection_{usubjid}* .
 CumulativeDrugAdministration is an exception because it is an interval that may be common to more then one usubjid.
 It is therefore based on the CumulativeDrugAdministration interval as `CumulativeDrugAdministration_{cumuDrugAdmin_im_en}` where `cumuDrugAdmin_im_en` is created in **DM_imputeCSV.R** as the combination of `rfxstdtc` and `rfxendtc`  (drug admin start and end dates).

-The following values are created in the mapping:
+The following values are created in the map file:

 * `VisitScreening1DemogDataColl` because DEMOG info was collected at Screening 1 for this study
 *  `code:ActivityStatus_CO` : Assumes successful collection of data for demographics, informed consent, etc.